St. Louis–San Francisco 1522: Second retirement

 In 2002, it was announced that the No. 1522 was to be put back into retirement as a result of increased insurance rates and flue failures.
 New FRA regulations required that an active steam locomotive must be inspected and re-tubed every 15 years (old boiler flues must be replaced with new ones), which proved to be too expensive for the SLSTA.
 Between September 28 and 29 of that year, No. 1522 ran farewell excursions, and immediately afterwards, it was put back into retirement.

 As of 2025, Frisco 1522 is still a major exhibit at the National Museum of Transportation, and it remains the only 4-8-2 type locomotive in the United States to have an excursion career.
 Due to its poor mechanical condition, it will likely never run under its own power again.
-Some people have stated that while the locomotive could technically be restored, it is not financially feasible, as her original flue sheet is badly cracked, which would require fabrication of a replacement.
+Some people have stated that while the locomotive could technically be restored, it is not financially feasible, as its original flue sheet is badly cracked, which would require fabrication of a replacement.